-At first glance, Benny Winfield Jr. seems like a normal 37-year-old who works as a customer-service rep, lives in the suburbs of Houston and tutors children in his spare time.
+At first glance, Benny Winfield Jr. seems like a normal 37-year-old who works as a customer-service rep, lives in the suburbs of Houston, and tutors children in his spare time.
 But online, he's MrPimpGoodGame, the self-proclaimed "King of the Selfie Movement," whose prolific Instagram gallery has garnered a cult following due to his signature look: an honest smirk and a shiny head.
-Although the selfie has been criticised among the ranks of pseudointellectuals, girls who watch Girls and actual psychiatrists for its seemingly trivial implications on mainstream culture, MrPimpGoodGame takes it all at face value, because according to him, a selfie is face value.
+Although the selfie has been criticized among the ranks of pseudointellectuals, girls who watch Girls, and actual psychiatrists for its seemingly trivial implications on mainstream culture, MrPimpGoodGame takes it all at face value, because according to him, a selfie is face value.

 Instead of talking to some Freudian dork about the psychosemantics of the selfie, I wanted to get in touch with a professional.
-So I web-chatted with MrPimpGoodGame to talk about his newfound fame, business ventures and women.
+So I web-chatted with MrPimpGoodGame to talk about his newfound fame, business ventures, and women.

 MrPimpGoodGame: I was trying to be funny at first.
 I didn't think it would take off like this.

 Did you have a normal person Instagram before?

 No, I've always been doing this because it's what I do.
 My original account was PimpGoodGame and I was getting so much attention that I had to shut it down because I had co-workers on there.
 So then I started MrPimpGoodGame and really pushed the selfie movement.